fix

 SOC, which stands for Service Organization Control, is a reporting framework.
 The reports compiled by the auditing company are the ones you will be distributing to your clients and are the result of auditing standards followed by the auditors.

-Difference between SOC 1 and SOC 2 Report
+Key Contrasts Between SOC 1 and SOC 2 Reports

 Both SOC 1 and SOC 2 audits exist to validate the controls in place at your company and let your clients know that you are following industry standards.